cvora51/Stores-rest-api/readme.md

-# Stores RESTful API using Flask & Python
+# RESTful API using Flask & Python

 This is a simple RESTful API for stores and items in store, developed using following:
 Flask, Flask-RESTful, Flask-JWT, Flask-SQLAlchemy.